Gert Heinrich Wollheim: Life and work

 At the end of 1919, Wollheim and Pankok went to Düsseldorf and became founding members of the "Young Rhineland" group, which also included Max Ernst, Otto Dix, and Ulrich Leman.
 Wollheim was one of the artists associated with the art dealer Johanna Ey, and in 1922 he was taken to court over a painting displayed at her gallery.
 In 1925, he moved to Berlin, and his work, which always emphasized the theatrical and the grotesque, began a new phase of coolly objective representation.
 His work was part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.

 After Hitler seized power in 1933 Wollheim´s works were declared degenerate art and many were destroyed.
 He fled to France and became active in the Resistance.
 He was one of the co-founders of the Union des Artistes Allemandes Libres, an organization of exiled German artists founded in Paris in autumn 1937.
 In that same year, he became the companion of the dancer Tatjana Barbakoff.
 Meanwhile, in Munich, three of his pictures were displayed in the defamatory Nazi exhibition Entartete Kunst (Degenerate Art) in 1937.

 From Paris, Wollheim fled to Saarbrücken and later to Switzerland.
 He was arrested in 1939 and held in a series of labor camps in France (Vierzon, Ruchard, Gurs and Septfonds) until his escape in 1942, after which he and his wife hid in the Pyrénées with the help of a peasant woman.
 At war's end in 1945 he returned to France.

-In 1947 he moved to New York and became an American citizen.
+In 1947 he moved to New York City and became an American citizen.
 He died in New York in 1974.